jesuzsh/vaqueros/README.md

 We will be using a very popular python library known as [SQLAlchemy](https://www.sqlalchemy.org/).
-Straight from the website, "SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+Straight from the website, "SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL."
+[This](https://docs.sqlalchemy.org/en/13/orm/tutorial.html) is an article I used to set up our SQLAlchemy code.

+### TODO

 * Intake of expeditures, save entries
 * Various way to view/visualize entries, dashboard